KenB773/kenb773.github.io/SmartVaultProj.md

 # 📂 Smart Vault: Automated EBS Backup System

 ## Overview
-**Smart Vault** is a serverless, tag-based backup automation system that creates and manages Amazon EBS snapshots for EC2 instances.
+My second project!
+This time I around I decided to create a **Smart Vault** - it's a serverless, tag-based backup automation system that creates and manages Amazon EBS snapshots for EC2 instances.
 It uses EventBridge to trigger AWS Lambda functions that:

 - Create snapshots for tagged EC2 instances
 - Store audit logs in DynamoDB
-- Clean up expired snapshots based on retention policies
+- Clean up expired snapshots based on customizable retention policies

 The system is designed to minimize storage costs while providing traceable, automated protection for instance data.